Banyutong/deep_learning_hands_on/session_7.md

 In this session, we will implement a Variational Autoencoder (VAE) to reconstruct images and visualize the results.
 VAEs are a type of generative model that learn a latent representation of input data.

 The theoretical part of VAE can be found in MIT course Lecture 4.
-Please refer to [course official website](http://introtodeeplearning.com/) for more in depth understanding.
+You can refer to [course official website](http://introtodeeplearning.com/) for more in depth understanding.

 ---